Skip to content

 What Is Point Breakage In Loyalty Programs?

-Point breakage (not to be confused with 1991 film Point Break) is the percentage of issued loyalty program points that go unredeemed by members.
+Point breakage (not to be confused with the 1991 film Point Break) is the percentage of issued loyalty program points that go unredeemed by members.

 If John Doe earns 1000 points in his loyalty program but leaves 500 points unredeemed in his account for an ongoing amount of time, the 500 points contribute to the loyalty program’s breakage rate.
 This can also happen if reward points expire.